gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 - `AssemblySemVer` as the `AssemblyVersion`
 - `NuGetVersion` as the `AssemblyInformationalVersion`, `AssemblyFileVersion` and `PackageVersion`

-If you want to handle rebasing and `Pull Request`s you'll have to use a more complex versioning strategy (keep in mind that `GitHub` [does not support rebasing][github-pr-no-force-push] in `Pull Request`s).
+If you want to handle rebasing and `Pull Request`s you'll have to use a more complex versioning strategy (keep in mind that `GitHub` advises against [force-push][github-pr-no-force-push] in `Pull Request`s).

 As an aside `Cake` allows you to [set][cake-app-veyor-build] the `AppVeyor` build number.